eclipse-glsp/glsp-theia-integration/examples/workflow-theia/README.md

 This package contains the glue code to integrate the [GLSP Workflow example language](https://www.npmjs.com/package/@eclipse-glsp-examples/workflow-glsp) into a Theia application.

-This project is built with `yarn` and is available from npm via [@eclipse-glsp-examples/workflow-theia](https://www.npmjs.com/package/@eclipse-glsp-examples/workflow-theia).
+This project is built with `pnpm` and is available from npm via [@eclipse-glsp-examples/workflow-theia](https://www.npmjs.com/package/@eclipse-glsp-examples/workflow-theia).

 ## Theia Version Compatibility